 Working with the Havana Biennale in Cuba, the project involves a series of active art projects in Australia and Cuba based on or around the Hershey Train, Havana and the Upfield Railway Line, Melbourne.

-Interchange aims to facilitate a conversation between communities in Havana and Melbourne to explore the challenge not only of geographical distance but also language, culture, social system and urban planning differences.
+Intercambio aims to facilitate a conversation between communities in Havana and Melbourne to explore the challenge not only of geographical distance but also language, culture, social systems and urban planning differences.
 A train provides not only physical transport but in this project it also becomes a site for a series of interchange points for both communities to build relationships from afar, drawing on their separate and shared experiences.